Gaya/clevernode/source/about/index.md

     <img src="./gaya-daantje.jpg" alt="Gaya Kessler with his little sister, Daantje" />
 </picture>

-Because I was learning so much, I decided it was a good idea to [write down what I was learning](https://gaya.pizza) about in a weblog.
+Because I was learning so much, and fast, I decided it was a good idea to [write down what I was learning](https://gaya.pizza) about in a weblog.
 To this day I still **write from time to time**, but rarely.
 It helps me collect my thoughts and share them with the world.

+More recently I started writing again on [sauce.gaya.pizza](https://sauce.gaya.pizza).

-I've worked as an employee at a handful of different companies through the years.
+I've worked as an employee at a handful of different companies throughout the years.
 This allowed me to _not only_ grow from a _technical perspective_, but also _personally_.
 In my opinion I've grown so much because I worked at such a variety of different companies and projects.
-This also allowed me to **know what I am good at**, and which working environments suit me best.
+This also allows me to **know what I am good at**, and which working environments suit me best.

-Through the years I always centred my work around **learning and challenging myself**.
+Through the years I've always centred the work I do around **learning and challenging myself**.
 I love sharing this knowledge and have **spoken at various meetups and conferences**.
 Sharing knowledge and helping people improve their skills is something I get the most satisfaction out off.

 <picture class="picture picture--whisky">
     <img src="./gaya-strathisla.jpg" alt="Gaya Kessler at Strathisla distillery in Scotland" />